Percolation and disorder-resistance in cellular automata: Definitions, examples and preliminary results

-\begin{proof} Suppose, to the contrary, that $\xi_t(y)\ne \xi_t(y')$.
-We need to show that there exists a path of the appropriate type from $\bZ\times \{0\}$ to $(y,t)$.
+\begin{pf} Suppose, to the contrary, that $\xi_t(y)\ne\xi_t(y')$.
+We need to show that there exists a path of the appropriate type from $\bZ\times\{0\}$ to $(y,t)$.
 By induction, it suffices to exhibit the final step on this path.
 This is a straightforward verification.

 To prove the final claim in the no spontaneous birth case, consider the initial state $\xi_0'$ in which every 2 of $\xi_0$ is changed to 0.
-Then $\xi_t(y)=\xi_t'(y)=0$. \end{proof}
+Then $\xi_t(y)=\xi_t'(y)=0$. \end{pf}

-\begin{lemma}[$3$-free paths] In any configuration $\lambda$ of \add, any $3$-free path is wide.
+\begin{lemma}[($3$-free paths)] In any configuration $\lambda$ of \add, any $3$-free path is wide.
 Any $3$-free-compliant web CA rule is wide-compliant. \end{lemma}

-\begin{proof} Assume that a $3$-free path makes a leftward diagonal move on two space-time points in state 0.
+\begin{pf} Assume that a $3$-free path makes a leftward diagonal move on two space--time points in state 0.
 Denote the states $a,b,c$ at nearby points thus:

 We need to show that $b$ and $c$ cannot be both 1.
 However, if $b=1$, then also $a=1$, but then $c=0$ as the path is $3$-free.
 This establishes the first claim.
-A similar argument gives the second claim. \end{proof}
+A similar argument gives the second claim. \end{pf}

-We now state a simple but important lemma that says that, although the web rules have range 2, empty-compliance ensures that the ``light speed'' is essentially $1$.
+We now state a simple but important lemma that says that, although the web rules have range 2, empty-compliance ensures that the ``light speed'' is essentially~$1$.

-\begin{lemma}[Light speed] Assume an empty-compliant web CA. The state $\xi(x,t)$ depends on the initial configuration $\xi_0$ only through the states
+\begin{lemma}[(Light speed)] Assume an empty-compliant web CA. The state $\xi(x,t)$ depends on the initial configuration $\xi_0$ only through the states

 where $\lambda$ is defined by \eqref{lambda}. \end{lemma}